What Is SSH?

 The symmetric encryption algorithm uses the same key to encrypt and decrypt data.
 During SSH connection establishment, to generate a symmetric key which is used as a session key, the client and server use a key exchange algorithm to calculate the key based on some shared information and their own private data.
-The symmetric encryption algorithm then quickly performs encryption and decryption.
-As such, the session keys are used for encryption and decryption during subsequent large-scale data transmission.
+The symmetric encryption algorithm is applicable to scenarios where a large amount of data needs to be transmitted because this algorithm delivers fast encryption and decryption.

 In asymmetric encryption, sending and receiving information require a pair of associated SSH keys, that is, a public key and private key, respectively.
 The private key is kept by the party that generates it, and the public key can be sent to any party that requests communication.
 The sender uses the received public key to encrypt communication content.
 Only the receiver can use the private key to decrypt the communication content.
 The private key for asymmetric encryption does not need to be exposed on the network, which greatly improves security.
 However, encryption and decryption are much slower than those in the symmetric encryption algorithm scenario.

-During the SSH connection establishment, asymmetric encryption is used between two nodes.
+Asymmetric encryption is used in the two phases of the SSH connection.
 In the key exchange phase, both the server and client generate their own temporary public and private keys, which are used to calculate the same session key for encrypting subsequent communication content.
 In the user authentication phase, as only the matched private key can be used to decrypt the content encrypted using the public key, the server uses the public key and private key of the client to verify the identity of the client.